skvadrik/re2c/src/manual/options/options_list.rst

     Generate a scanner with support for storable state.

 ``-F --flex-syntax``
-    Partial support for flex syntax.
-When this flag is active then named definitions must be surrounded by curly braces and can be defined without an equal sign and the terminating semi colon.
+    Partial support for the flex syntax.
+When this flag is active, named definitions must be surrounded by curly braces and can be defined without an equal sign and the terminating semi colon.
     Instead names are treated as direct double quoted strings.

 ``-g --computed-gotos``
     Generate a scanner that utilizes GCC's
     computed goto feature.
-That is ``re2c`` generates jump tables whenever a decision is of a certain complexity (e.g. a lot of if conditions are otherwise necessary).
-This is only useable with GCC and produces output that cannot be compiled with any other compiler.
+That is, ``re2c`` generates jump tables whenever a decision is of a certain complexity (e.g., a lot of if conditions are otherwise necessary).
+This is only usable with compilers that support this feature.
     Note that this implies ``-b`` and that the complexity threshold can be configured using the inplace configuration ``cgoto:threshold``.

 ``-i --no-debug-info``
     Do not output ``#line`` information.
-This is usefull when you want use a CMS tool with the ``re2c`` output which you might want if you do not require your users to have ``re2c`` themselves when building from your source.
+This is useful when you want use a CMS tool with the ``re2c`` output which you might want if you do not require your users to have ``re2c`` themselves when building from your source.